micahcantor/blog/content/blog/thoughts-typed-racket.md

 +++
-title = "Typed Racket: Good and Bad" date = 2021-12-19 description = "Some thoughts on Typed Racket, gathered from my experience using it to implement a Lox interpreter."
+title = "Typed Racket: the good and the bad" date = 2021-12-19 description = "Some thoughts on Typed Racket, gathered from my experience using it to implement a Lox interpreter."
 [taxonomies]